centry-core/arbiter/tests/README.md

 ```

 in the logs of running minion.py you need to see a record that task was executed and result published

+## Running tests

+to run tests you need to execution `python -q tests/`